data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 It took around ten days of intermittent client meetings and whiteboard sessions to translate conceptual ideas and user stories into a tangible system design.

 > It can be tempting to leave some planning efforts for future determination, but I advise you invest time up-front to establish a solid plan.
 It makes the development process so much easier.
 Even if the planning phase takes a few more days, this will likely lead to development phase efficiencies which by far outweigh the initial time investment.
-Comprehensive planning efforts also preserve the relationship between client and developer by preventing conflicts over differences of expectations caused by plan ambiguity.
+Comprehensive planning efforts also preserve the relationship between clients and developers by preventing conflicts over differences of expectations caused by plan ambiguity.
 I advise you don't move into the development phase without first establishing and agreeing upon a solid, comprehensive plan.

 As a result of this planning effort, I produced a "Technical Requirements" document, which narrowly and specifically defined system scope and requirements.